 Set SMART Goals

 Without clear-cut goals to follow, your staff will be floating without a paddle.
 They need a sense of purpose and direction created by leadership within the company.
-Members of your team need a deeper meaning to the tasks they perform day by day, such as meeting a quality goal or making a certain number of sales.
+Your leadership strategy should take into account that members of your team need a deeper meaning to the tasks they perform day by day, such as meeting a quality goal or making a certain number of sales.
 You must define a specific mission for your staff and reinforce your goals through one on one meetings, team meetings and continuous performance feedback.
 Giving your crew a common goal and providing ongoing feedback can forge a path for your brand – helping increase market share or win the market.
 Failing to set goals or failing to set meaningless goals, on the other hand, will lead to confusion and no sense of drive or purpose in your company.